JooHyunPark-JP/3DVoxelSnake/README.md

-#3D Voxel Snake game.
+# 3D Voxel Snake game.

-This game is made with visual studio programming in C++.
+A 3D Voxel Snake is a simple game where user controls the snake and take the red square (randomly generated) and survive as long as possible without being hit by the walls.
+The snake is become longer every time it devours the red squares.
+The game is made in C++